mikedecr/mikedecr/README.md

 Here you will find:

 - extracurricular projects (website, blog posts, etc.)
-- open-souce academic research repositories (I have a PhD in political science)
+- academic research repositories from my past life (I have a PhD in political science)
-- notes + code for university courses I have taught over the years
+- teaching resources for university courses I have taught
 - configs and other tools for managing my digital life